Marriage and Divorce Trends

 Statistics related to Marriage and Divorce Trends

 - In the past 50 years (1953 to 2003), the marriage rate has decreased by 50 percent.
-(Marriage rate is the number of marriages per year per 1,000 unmarried adult women)
+(Marriage rate is the number of marriages per year per 1,000 unmarried adult women).
+This shows that the mentality of people to get married has been decreased

 - As time is passing by, the acceptable age of marriage is increasing.
-The average age is 25 for women and 27 for men
+The average age is 25 for women and 27 for men.
+The tendency of people shows that they prefer to marry after getting financially settled

-- 66 percent of married women and men are of the opinion that they are having a happy married life
+- 66 percent of married women and men are of the opinion that they have a happy married life.
+The rate of people staying in marriage peacefully is still quite high

 - During the first few years of marital life, one or both partners alter their religious affiliation.
-The trend indicates that about 50 percent of inter-church couples become same-church couples
+The trend indicates that about 50 percent of inter-church couples become same-church couples.
+This may be taken as the influence of religious thoughts of a partner on the other's mind

 - About 40 to 50 percent of Catholic marriages take place between a non-Catholic and a Catholic partner